bbsonjohn/RNN_keras/README.md

 <img src="figures/attention.png" width=100%>

 Once again, we train the model using Adam optimizer.
-In the sample file, we did not train the parameters to the model full potential to save the computation time, i.e. the loss is still steadily dropping towards the final epoch.
+In the sample file, we did not train the parameters to the model full potential to save the computation time, i.e. the loss is still steadily dropping towards the final epoches.

 <img src="figures/train.png" width=100%>